active-logic/debug-chan/Readme.md

 ## Configuration

-*Prolog* proceses assemblies located under *PROJECT/Library/ScriptAssemblies*.
+*Prolog* processes assemblies located under *PROJECT/Library/ScriptAssemblies*.
 If you wish to exclude dlls, classes or methods, create a *.prolog* file in your *Assets* directory.
 Similar to *.gitignore*, list one exclusion per line:

 ```
 Utils.dll  # Exclude the Utils module